 No X-rays from SN 2014JNASA / CXC / SAO / R. Margutti et al.

-We will discuss --- SUPERNOVA LIGHT CURVES --- CADENCE OF LSST OBSERVATIONS --- SUPERNOVA CLASSIFICATION (Machine Learning Algorithms) --- PROGENITOR MODELING OF SUPERNOVAE --- SUPERNOVA PRECOVERY --- LSST METRICS
+We will discuss --- SUPERNOVA LIGHT CURVES --- SUPERNOVAE AND LSST CADENCE --- SUPERNOVA CLASSIFICATION (Machine Learning Algorithms) --- PROGENITOR MODELING OF SUPERNOVAE --- SUPERNOVA PRECOVERY --- LSST METRICS

 Thank you to the Scientific Organizing Committee, the Local Organizing Committee, The Large Synoptic Survey Telescope Corporation, and CIERA for supporting this event.